BMH Birthing Center – Where Families Are Born!

 Their trained eye and years of experience help find the answers to your questions – and help you enjoy your time with your baby.

 The Birthing Center has a state of the art security system to protect your baby during your stay.
 A small security transmitter will be placed on your baby’s ankle right after birth.
 You will also notice that all of the nurses wear purple scrubs and pink identification badges, another way to assure your baby is safe.

 See for Yourself

 We invite you to visit the Birthing Center and see for yourself how Brattleboro Memorial Hospital offers families the opportunity to experience childbirth in a home-like environment located within the safety of a hospital.
-Tours are provided as part of any prepared childbirth class, or you can arrange a visit on your own by calling Debbie Partrick, Birthing Center Nurse Manager, at 802-257-8228.
+Tours are provided as part of any prepared childbirth class, or you can arrange a visit on your own by calling Erinna Cooper, Birthing Center Director, at 802-257-8226.

 Baby Steps Blog